 Safety Surfacing

-There are four main types of surfacing we recommend to use on playgrounds: engineered wood fiber mulch (wood playground mulch), bonded rubber, pour-in-place (PIP which can either be 50/50 color/black or 100% color) rubber, and artificial turf.
+There are four main types of playground surfacing we recommend to use: engineered wood fiber mulch (wood playground mulch), bonded rubber, pour-in-place (PIP which can either be 50/50 color/black or 100% color) rubber, and artificial turf.

 Each of these surfacing types is manufactured and installed to ASTM safety standards, and these standards are designed to help prevent severe injuries on playgrounds.
 The surfacing you choose for your playground depends on various factors, including how much surface area you have, age group, budget, equipment type, and future playground goals.